 In the alternate universe of the Marvel Mangaverse, the Invisible Girl is Sioux Storm, half-sister of Jonathan Storm.
-Sioux has near psychosis-level emotional detachment and may suffer from Borderline personality disorder.
+Sioux has near psychosis-level emotional detachment and may suffer from Borderline personality disorder (with both her personality and appearance heavily inspired by Rei Ayanami).
 In order to get her to fight — or show any interest in what is going on — Reed has her suit dump near- overdoses of battle stimulants and aggressor hormones into her bloodstream.
 She is a member of the Megascale Metatalent Response Team Fantastic Four.
 The team uses power packs that allow them to manifest at mecha-sized levels.
 Sioux projects a 200 ft (61 m tall "invisible friend" constructed from her invisible force fields.
 The team fights Godzilla-sized monsters from various alien xenocultures that attack Earth in order to put an end to experiments that endanger all of reality.
 In Mangaverse volume 1 the team destroys a mecha-like Annihilus.
 In New Mangaverse Sioux is murdered by ninja assassins dispatched by the Hand.

 In What If #6 (1977) Susan and the others each obtains different powers.
 She gains Reed's ability to stretch and becomes Ultra-Woman, while Reed is Big-Brain, Johnny is Mandroid and Ben is Dragonfly.
 Because of Reed's power turning him into a living brain Sue develops feelings for Ben instead of Reed.
 Doctor Doom kidnaps Reed and Sue and the others attempt to rescue him.
 After surviving the traps he leaves for them, the teams comes face to face with Doom.
 Reed watches in anger as Sue is beaten by Doom which causes a explosion.
 After the dust clears, Reed's brain is gone.
 The group soon discovers his mind has been transferred into Doom's body.
 With Reed able to have a normal life again Sue and he rekindle their relationship.
 The group are seen again In What If - Issue 39 (1995).
 The Time Variance Authority Deputy Secretary, Mobius (or one of his clones) recruits the Fantastic Four to try to get the young Nathaniel Richards of Other Earth to take the Saturyne Symbiont, preventing him from absorbing too much chronal energy, as his potential future counterpart Immortus had done (Time Quake, W?
 II#35-39) .
 The secretary had ignored Uatu the Watcher's recommendation for agents, choosing this group because they were in his opinion far more powerful than the Earth-616 version of the team.
 However, their threatening appearance upsets Nathaniel Richards, who attacks them with weapons of the Warlord's Fortress, killing them.